 The last-standing hotel was a favourite spot for tourists until it closed in October 1997.
-In fact, the publican, Simon Remienko, was the sole resident of Betoota for many years and was once stranded on the Birdsville Track for 18 weeks with his truckload of eight tonnes of beer.
+The publican, Simon Remienko, was the sole resident of Betoota for many years, and was famous for once being stranded on the Birdsville Track for 18 weeks with his 8 tonne truckload of beer.

 Points of interest in Betoota include Browns Creek – a popular camping area near the Betoota Hotel – and Deon's Lookout, the perfect place for travellers to take a break and admire the spectacular view.
 You can also visit The Dreamtime Serpent – a work of art representing a series of pathways travelled through Country to connect the river systems in the Channel Country of the Diamantina Shire.